 Inspired by authentic Nordic cuisine

-Recipes for both meatballs and curry sauce below.
+Recipes for both lectin-free Scandinavian meatballs and curry sauce below.

-To give you an overview of the changes I made in the meatballs, I replaced milk and cream with coconut milk, but used much less, I used a Japanese sweet potato (the one with purple skin and white flesh) in place of a normal potato, replaced breadcrumbs with almond flour and followed my gut instinct when it came to quantities and proportions.
+To give you an overview of the changes I made in the meatballs.
+I replaced milk and cream with coconut milk, but used much less.
+I used a Japanese sweet potato (the one with purple skin and white flesh) in place of a normal potato.
+Breadcrumbs were replaced with almond flour and I followed my gut instinct when it came to quantities and proportions.

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.